Concept’s quick guide to the Smart Export Guarantee

 Is installing solar PV still worth it under SEG?

-Investing in solar PV and other onsite renewables can offer significant savings on a company’s energy bills, as well as protection against rising energy prices.
+On this basis, it may well be prudent to avoid SEG for new systems, aiming instead to size systems at the design stage to daytime building loads to maximise onsite usage of generated energy.
+In this way, solar PV can make an attractive investment, delivering savings on company energy bills, as well as protection against rising energy prices.
 It can also enhance your reputation, help you to meet sustainability targets and ensure compliance with Part L regulations.

-If you are considering on-site generation, we can help you to assess the commercial opportunities specific to your business.
+If you are considering on-site generation, we can help you to assess the commercial opportunities specific to your business, including an analysis of the potential savings and return on investment.
 We provide independent advice on suppliers and technologies, and can manage the installation process and on-going monitoring.
 Our full service approach delivers a hassle-free project that generates maximum clean energy yields.

 Get in touch if you’d like to learn more.